< Go to Camping Pads & Mattresses

 This mattress will cost you $120 retail, the same as the Relax Airbed.
 Since we think it is not as high a performer as the other air beds in this review, let alone all the other car camping mattresses, this does not present a good value.

 The ALPS Mountaineering Rechargeable Air Bed is very easy to use and incorporates a cool rechargeable air pump that we liked.
-However, it was still the lowest scoring car camping mattress in our review, and we have concerns about the smell and environmental costs of producing a product like this with plasticized PVC.
-Despite being very affordable, we would not recommend this product to our friends or the loyal readers of OutdoorGearLab.com.
+However, it was still the second from the bottom scoring car camping mattress in our review, and we have concerns about the smell and environmental costs of producing a product like this with plasticized PVC.
+Despite being affordable, we would not recommend this product to our friends or the loyal readers of OutdoorGearLab.com.

 ALPS Mountaineering Velocity Air Bed Queen